Gleoman/GildedRose-Refactoring-Kata/README.md

 #### New Functionality - Conjured Items

-I developed the conjured items functionality by writing the following tests:
+I then developed the conjured items functionality by writing the following tests:

  - while sell_in date extant, it decreases the quality of an item by a reduction of 2
  - reduces the sell_in value of the item by 1